 What Ty teaches us:

 This smart looking paint was a gift from a business partner of mine.
-Although you're not supposed to look a gift horse in the mouth, I do ensure his teeth are taken care of!
-Spud has competed in Cowboy Challenges and has a season of guiding in the mountains.
-This horse is exceptionally smart.
-Very protective of his herd, Spud won't hesitate to come get me when he thinks something is out of order.
-His exceptional sensitivity is an asset that requires care and management.
-This combination would be a challenge to conventional horse training; we are very glad Spud is with us.
+Spud has competed in Cowboy Challenges and guided in the mountains.
+Spud was the most exceptionally smart, alert and senstive horse I've ever encountered.
+Very protective of his herd, Spud wouldn't hesitate to come get me when he thought something was out of order.

 Ah, yes...Chip.
 Belle's foal, affectionately known as 'The Brat', Chip adds a dynamic element of entertaining playfulness to the herd.
 He's grown into a fine horse and is an absolute pleasure to ride.
 Chip takes particular pleasure in his ability to manipulate his environment; his curiosity is an incredible asset.
 Chip has been raised in a supportive an encouraging environment; this is now manifesting itself in his athletic ability.
 When we talk about pets being the mirror of their owners, well...I've been told Chip is that horse.
 Enough said!